An Introduction to Quantum Mechanics ... for those who dwell in the macroscopic world

 \section{Foreword}

 There is a huge number of excellent and comprehensive textbooks on quantum mechanics.
 They mainly differ for the approach, more or less oriented to the formalism rather than to the phenomenology, as well as for the topics covered.
-These lectures have been based mainly on the classical textbook by \citet{Gasiorowicz1974}.
-I must confess that the main reason for my choice of \citet{Gasiorowicz1974} is affective, as it was the textbook were I first learned the basic principles of quantum mechanics.
+These lectures have been based to a large extent on the classical textbook by \citet{Gasiorowicz1974}.
+I must confess that the main reason for my choice of \citet{Gasiorowicz1974} is affective, as it was the textbook where I first learned the basic principles of quantum mechanics.
 Beyond my personal taste, I now recognize that \citet{Gasiorowicz1974} is still a very good textbook on quantum mechanics, with a rigorous theoretical approach accompanied by a wide collection of applications.
-If the textbook by Gasiorowicz was my main basis, I have taken much also from other textbooks such as \citet{Phillips2003}, as well as from the excellent classical textbook by \citet{Dirac1981}.
+If the textbook by Gasiorowicz was my main basis, I have taken much also from other textbooks such as \citet{Phillips2003}, as well as from the excellent classical treatise by \citet{Dirac1981}.
 In order to avoid complications in the mathematics and in the notation, the topic is presented in these notes with reference to one--dimensional systems, with just a few marginal extensions to the three--dimensional formulation.

 \eject